Josh Marquet

 Joshua Phillip Marquet (born 3 December 1969) is an Australian former cricketer, who played for Tasmania.

 Marquet was a sharpish fast bowler, debuting in the 1994–95 season, who opened the Tasmanian bowling attack in the late 1990s, but often proved expensive, and as a result, failed to hold down a regular berth in the side.
-He bowled well with the breeze from the Derwent River at his back, but was often inconsistent.
+He bowled well with the breeze from the River Derwent at his back, but was often inconsistent.
 He fared slightly better in domestic one-day cricket, but retired in 2004.